dotlang/language/doc/RFE.md

 we want to avoid confusion because it leads to ambiguity and different ways of doing one thing which makes code difficult to read and maintain.
 Now we can have functions defined inside struct or at the module level `->` two ways to define functionality.
 If we only allow lambda at module level, this will be reduces.
-q: What about aliasing?
+q: What about aliasing? no aliasing
-q: So it will not be allowed to define a type inside a struct?
+q: So it will not be allowed to define a type inside a struct? no,
 q: Can we still define a type inside a function?
 ```
 #dlang